Why Is Everyone Freaking Out About the Apple Pencil?

 Latency Is Not an Issue

-One of the biggest problems with introducing a stylus to a touch-screen device is the latency, or the amount of time between when an action is started and when it is actually performed on the screen.
+One of the biggest problems with introducing a stylus to a touch-screen device is the latency.
+This is the amount of time between when an action is started and when it’s performed on the screen.
 Latency is usually reduced by introducing software that allows the tablet device to scan the stylus multiple times per second.

 The iPad Pro scans the signals that it receives from the Apple Pencil up to 240 times per second, keeping the latency as low as possible.